 If there's nothing suitable already in place then you can buy a couple of ordinairy 3x3inch (75x75mm) pressure treated fence posts from most garden centers or DIY shops.
 These posts can be set at an angle and guyed down using large marquee pegs.

 Completely free-standing posts which are sunk and concreted into the ground should be at least 4x4inch (100x100mm) and buried 3ft (90cm).
 You can make supports that are permanent or easily dismantleable as required - all with relative ease.

 If you are thinking of purchasing a hammock stand elsewhere please check with us first.
-Most stands that are available from DIY stores or other outlets are not suitable as the height of the hanging points and the distance between them is nearly always insufficient to accomodate a real Mexican hammock.
+Most stands available from DIY stores or other outlets are not suitable as the height of the hanging points and the distance between them is nearly always insufficient to accommodate a real Mexican hammock.